- 1 How to Choose a Tennis Racket for Beginners?

 There are three main types of tennis rackets that you will see on the market.
 Many brands also offer a fourth type of tennis racket that is created for kids.

-- The Tweener Racket – this type offers players a mix of both control and power.
-They are ideal tennis rackets for intermediates or for recreational games for people who love to win.
+This type offers players a mix of both control and power.
+They are tennis rackets ideal for intermediates or for recreational games for people who love to win.
 These rackets are with medium-sized heads compared to the other two types.
 They are stiff like the Power Racket but are a bit heavier.

 Types of Tennis Racket Strings